 Let's suppose dad's driving at 100km/h.
 His spedometer also shows that amount more or less.
 But mom sitting next to him, will see him driving a tad slower.
 Why, you might ask?
 Well, it's because dad's viewing the spedometer from the front, so the pointer will sit on top of '100'.
 From the point of view of mom, it'll be hovering above, let's say, 95km/h.
 This is because she is viewing it at an angle and there's a depth difference between the needle and the text.

-Moving from A to B, passing a static Object,
+Moving from A to B, passing a static Object, will make the background appear to be moving

 Let's agree that a parallax effect occurs when viewing nearer (foreground) objects at a changing angle.
 The background were an objects is in front of will change depending on viewing angle.
 This will lead to us thinking the background is moving with us, because we're seeing different portions of the background next tothe same object:.